canonical/pylxd/doc/source/contributing.rst

 The main steps are:

-1. There needs to be a bug filed on `Github`_ repository.
+1. There needs to be a bug filed on the `Github`_ repository.
 This is also for a feature, so it's clear what is being proposed prior to somebody starting work on it.
 2. The pyLXD repository must be forked on Github to the developer's own account.